MartinPellizzer/terrawhisper-compiler/articles/artemisia-absinthium/botany/morphology.md

 Unlike some plants that form nodules in association with nitrogen-fixing bacteria, Artemisia absinthium roots do not exhibit root nodules.
 Instead, they rely on their fine root hairs to extract essential nutrients from the soil.

+The following table shows in detail the morphological characteristics of Artemisia absinthium roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Taproot system |